zircote/swagger-php/README.md

 - Command-line interface available.
 - [Documentation site](https://zircote.github.io/swagger-php/) with a getting started guide.
 - Exceptional error reporting (with hints, context)
+- As of PHP 8.1 all annotations are also available as PHP attributes

 ## Installation (with [Composer](https://getcomposer.org))